Codecademy/docs/content/cpp/concepts/forward-list/forward-list.md

 ## Useful Functions

-Forward lists includes a number of useful functions to access and modify the list:
+Forward lists include a number of useful functions to access and modify the list:

 `.empty()` returns true (1) if the list is empty, false (0) otherwise.